nidiatrovao/convert-spread3-windows/README.md

 ## Usage

-Add the `RUNConvertSpreaD3.cmd` and `ConvertSpreaD3.ps1` files to the `d3renderer` directory within your SpreaD3 output.
+Add both the `RUNConvertSpreaD3.cmd` and `ConvertSpreaD3.ps1` files to the `d3renderer` directory within your SpreaD3 output.

 Run the script by left-clicking on `RUNConvertSpreaD3.cmd`.
 You may need to give the necessary permission for the script to run sucessfully.